AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 ** Local user's settings directory:
 * Windows: %APPDATA%\QtProject\qtcreator\templates\wizards
  The Windows location is: C:\Users\%UserName%\AppData\Roaming\QtProject\qtcreator\templates\wizards\[classes][projects]
+ %UserName% is your username that you log into and use Windows as... if you are unsure, look in the File Explorer for your login name (there's a directory/folder, under Users with your username.
+Failing that open a command prompt and type in echo %UserName% and your username will be displayed.

  You may find that Qt Creator doesn't pick up the new custom wizards, easily or at all.
 In which case just move them to: